kubernetes/community/contributors/design-proposals/storage/volume-snapshotting.md

 * Data corruption

-    * Though it is generally recommended to stop application writes before executing the snapshot command, we will not do this for several reasons:
+    * Though it is generally recommended to stop application writes before executing the snapshot command, we will not do this automatically for several reasons:

         * GCE and Amazon can create snapshots while the application is running.